livechat/design-system/src/components/TooltipNew/PopperTooltip.md

     this.state = {
       isVisible: true,
-      position: 'auto'
+      position: 'auto',
+      action: 'hover'
     };

     this.handleTriggerClick = this.handleTriggerClick.bind(this);
     this.handleClose = this.handleClose.bind(this);
+    this.handlePlacementSelect = this.handlePlacementSelect.bind(this);
-    this.handleItemSelect = this.handleItemSelect.bind(this);
+    this.handleActionSelect = this.handleActionSelect.bind(this);
   }

   getItemBody(props) {